smnoureldini/MetaMethyLib/README.md

 This software is still under development.
 The current release is an alpha one and might not be stable.

 This software is written using Microsoft C# and was developed using Microsoft Visual Studio 2019.
-This software uses wrappers that require Python, Kerasa, CUDA abd cuDNN to be installed.
+This software uses wrappers that require Python, Keras, CUDA and cuDNN to be installed.

 You need to install the following prerequisities to be able to use all the software features: